Joe Anto

 Accountant fees start at $10,000 and could be as high as $75,000.
 At the lower end of the range, you will have audited statements with little to no reliance on the accountant on a monthly basis; you will be using your accountant for tax advice.
 The buyer will want to speak with your accountant when conducting the quality of earnings review.
 The more you use your accountant on a monthly basis, and the lower the level of your financial statements, the higher your cost during the sale process.
 Having a strong CFO or controller in place will diminish potential accounting expenses during a sale.

-Having the Right Team in Place
+Why Having the Right Team Matters

 When selling your business, be sure to monitor your costs so you can maximize the proceeds—but the least expensive option will not always provide the best result.
 With the right team in place, you will see an increase in value, keep more of your money after taxes, and receive protections that help you retain that value into the future.